gitfrosh/zena/README.md

 In a future scenario this app is not running on Ethereum/Polygon testnet (fork), but on a private blockchain to keep a secure and enclosed playing ground.

+## Deployment

+This project is online in a test version, deployed decentrally at Sphereon / Filecoin network: [zena-cqgcg.spheron.app](https://zena-cqgcg.spheron.app/)